Building a Scalable Search Architecture

 - A dynamic number of shards.
 The performance of the system and its ability to scale depends on this indicator.
 For optimal performance of the search engine, this number should be dynamic.
 In order to have optimal performance and the ability to scale, it is important to be able to tune this value automatically.

 - Separation of search and indexing.
 Simultaneous scaling in both query volume and data volume is a challenge for search engines.
-Increasing search or indexing capabilities requires more resources, making the infrastructure cost very high.
+Increasing search or indexing capabilities requires more resources, which can make the infrastructure cost very high.
 For optimal performance of the search engine and to avoid the negative impact of indexing on search, you should scale indexing and search separately.

 - Parallel data transmission over the network.
 Over the past decade, the speed of data transfer over the network has grown by about 100 times and continues to grow further.
 At the same time, processors and data storage are not developing as fast.
 For efficient scaling, this situation requires the creation of a different way of transmitting data with a greater percentage of parallelization.